-Active Shooter Reported at Texas Mall, Officials Confirm
+Robbery Leads to Active Shooter Reports at Texas Mall

-An active shooter was reported at La Plaza Mall in McAllen, Texas, on Saturday, law enforcement officials confirmed.
+An attempted robbery led to reports of an active shooter at La Plaza Mall in McAllen, Texas, on Saturday, officials said.

-“Active Shooter at the McAllen Plaza Mall Stay Away from the area!
-Several law enforcement agencies heading to the scene,” the Hidalgo County Precinct Four Constable’s office posted on Facebook.
+A statement from McAllen Police Chief Victor Rodriguez confirmed that an attempted robbery took place at a La Plaza Mall jewelry store on Saturday, according to a tweet posted by the City of McAllen.
+All known suspects are in custody, and no injuries occurred.
+Initial reports of shots fired were in fact due to breaking glass in the store, according to the tweet.

+The Hidalgo County Precinct Four Constable’s office originally posted on Facebook about an active shooting situation and warned people to avoid the area.
+The City of McAllen’s Twitter account said police were on the scene.

 The McAllen Police Department could not immediately confirm the incident to TIME or offer any further details.